fo76utils/nifskope/lib/meshoptimizer/README.md

 size_t vertex_count = meshopt_generateVertexRemapMulti(&remap[0], NULL, index_count, index_count, streams, sizeof(streams) / sizeof(streams[0]));
 ```

 After this `meshopt_remapVertexBuffer` needs to be called once for each vertex stream to produce the correctly reindexed stream.
+For shadow indexing, similarly `meshopt_generateShadowIndexBufferMulti` is available as a replacement.

 Instead of calling `meshopt_optimizeVertexFetch` for reordering vertices in a single vertex buffer for efficiency, calling `meshopt_optimizeVertexFetchRemap` and then calling `meshopt_remapVertexBuffer` for each stream again is recommended.